Dasharo/docs/docs/kb/fwupd.md

     │ │                       • Updatable
     │ │   Device Requests:    • Message
     ```
-    Note, that `Update State` is `Success` despite a failure, as it reports
+    Note that `Update State` is `Success` despite a failure, as it reports
     the status of the last correctly initiated Update.
 Without an AC connected,
     the update did not even start keeping the previous value of `Update State`.
 </details>